 To get a better understanding of VantageScore, let’s take a look at the three reporting agencies that came together to create it.

 Equifax is a credit reporting bureau that issues credit reports and scores.
 Your Equifax score comes from the items on your Equifax credit report.
-Equifax uses the FICO scoring model, so its scores range from over 800 (exceptional) to less than 580 (poor):
+Equifax uses the FICO scoring model, so its scores range from over 800, or exceptional, to less than 580, or poor.

 - Poor: Less than 580 points.
 If you have a poor credit score, you’re well below the national average.
-A poor credit score tells lenders that you’re a riskier borrower.
+A poor credit score tells lenders that you’re a very risky borrower.

 - Fair: Between 580 and 669 points.
 A fair credit score is below average.
 Many lenders will approve loans with a fair score, but you might have to pay higher interest rates.

-Your Equifax credit score might be different than your Experian or TransUnion score because the latter bureaus use the VantageScore model.
+Your Equifax credit score might be different from your Experian or TransUnion score because the latter bureaus use the VantageScore model.